 If you don’t have anything, create it!
 You can create a PowerPoint highlighting your accomplishments and publish it to SlideShare.
 This is fairly simple to do.
 The most difficult part is figuring out what you will put into your PowerPoint presentation.
 Search around SlideShare and get ideas from other people who have created online resumes or personal profiles.
 If you are interested in creating something a bit jazzier than PowerPoint, you may want to test Prezi.com.
 Here are some presentation ideas I’ve gathered.

 Letters of recommendation: You have probably received letters of recommendation or testimonials from past customers.
 Why not create a presentation featuring these quotes?
 Just be sure to ask permission to use the quotes or testimonials from the people who have written them.
 And by the way, this is a great opportunity to re-establish your connection with these people.

-Work samples: You may have created reports, work instructions, work flow diagrams and other content as an output of projects you worked on.
-While you may not be able to use the actual documents, you could create a mock up to share.
-You can upload and publish documents under the job in your work experience section.
+Work samples: You may have created reports, work instructions, workflow diagrams and other content as an output of projects you worked on.
+While you may not be able to use the actual documents, you could create a mock-up to share.
+Upload your work samples under the job in your experience section.

 Video: Everyone may not be comfortable in front of a camera, but the video doesn’t have to be your face.
 It could be a “how to” video.
 For example, you could create a video on how to create pivot tables, or how to create project plans, or how to organize your email.
 Use screencasting tools to record your demonstration and upload it to YouTube.
 Just remember to keep it short.
 Most ads run under three minutes.

 Other video ideas might include showcasing photos or images.
 Animoto.com can turn these into a 30-second video and publish it to the Web for free.